SciTools/iris/docs/src/further_topics/dask_best_practices/dask_bags_and_greed.rst

 that manages multi-processing - if multi-processing is coming from more than one place there are predictable clashes.

-First, Numpy must be prevented from performing it's own multi-processing by adding the following **before** ``import numpy`` is called.
+First, NumPy must be prevented from performing it's own multi-processing by adding the following **before** ``import numpy`` is called.
 You can read more about this in :ref:`numpy_threads`.